leibniz-psychology/datawiz2/README.md

 This is the second iteration of the DataWiz application.
 For today, you can't use this code in production and changes will occur.
+The first release is planed for late 2021.

 ## Supported development environments